justeattakeaway/AwsWatchman/README.md

 ## Alerts on

-Alerts are generated at configurable thresholds on the following cloudwatch metrics:
+Alerts are generated at configurable thresholds on the following CloudWatch metrics:

 * DynamoDb:
   * ConsumedReadCapacityUnits